bonitasoft/bonita-doc/md/optimize-user-tasklist.md

 ## View it in the task list

 1. Save the diagram
 2. Run the pool.
-The default loggued user is Walter Bates
+The default logged in user is Walter Bates
 3. Fill out the default instantiation form with two dates
 4. Click on **Start**